MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/capacitypolicy.md

 ## Materialized views capacity policy

 The policy can be used to change concurrency settings for [materialized views](materialized-views/materialized-view-overview.md).
-Changing the materialized views capacity policy may be useful when there's more than a single materialized view defined on a cluster.
+Changing the materialized views capacity policy can be useful when there's more than a single materialized view defined on a cluster.

 | Property | Type | Description |
 |--|--|--|